Elite Ice Hockey League: Recent years (2020–present)

 The following season, 2023–24, the Sheffield Steelers won their first league title since 2016, the Challenge Cup and the play-offs to complete a grand slam of their own.
 It was Sheffield's first grand slam in the Elite League era and first since 2001.

 In May 2024, the Elite League announced a new Challenge Cup format, taking effect from the 2024–25 season.
 All 10 clubs agreed to scrap the cup quarter-finals, with a group stage feeding straight into the semi-finals.

 In the 2024–25 season, the Elite League title race went down to the final weekend and involved the Belfast Giants, Sheffield Steelers and Nottingham Panthers, who all mathematically could come away with the trophy.
-However, Belfast clinched their seventh league title with a 4–3 overtime win over Nottingham on 6 April 2025.
+All teams had played 52/54 matches and were within 4 points.
+However, Belfast (the league leaders and favourites coming in to the weekend) clinched their seventh league title with a 4–3 overtime win over Nottingham on 6 April 2025.
 Meanwhile, Dundee took the eighth and final play-off spot.

+The 2025-26 season saw the Belfast Giants claim back to back Elite League titles with a nine point lead over the runner-up Cardiff devils.
+The Nottingham Panthers won their second IIHF Continental Cup title with a 4-2 win over Torpedo Ust-Kamenogorsk in the Motorpoint Arena.
+They then went on to defeat the Coventry Blaze 3-2 in overtime to win their first Challenge Cup title since 2016.
+The Playoffs saw two upset results as the league champions, Belfast, were eliminated by the eighth seed, Glasgow Clan, following a shootout victory that saw them win 3-2 on aggregate.
+The reigning playoff champions, Nottingham, were also eliminated in a shootout to the Manchester Storm who won 6-5 on aggregate.
+The Cardiff Devils won the 2026 playoff title after defeating the Glasgow Clan 3-1 in the semifinals and defeating the Sheffield Steelers 5-2 in the grand final for their first piece of domestic silverware since 2022.

+On 27 April 2026, the Manchester Storm announced their return to the AO Arena for the 2026/27, marking a historic moment for the club, league, and British ice hockey as a whole.